 If you plan on using a different brand of dairy free butter, just remember that every dairy free butter acts a bit differently in baked goods and your cookies might spread more.

-For example, Earth Balance Soy Free is more liquid at room temperature than the Country Crock Plant Butter Sticks.
+For example, tubs of Earth Balance Soy Free is more liquid at room temperature than the Country Crock Plant Butter Sticks.
 So the cookies may spread too much if you use that butter (keep reading to see how you can fix it if that happens!).

 The sticks do have a warning of “may contain soy“, so if you have severe soy allergies you can use something like the Flora plant butter which is also a great option.